Who Needs to Be Certified?

 To become certified, individuals must:

-- be at least 16 years of age, and
+- Be at least 16 years of age, and

-What If A Farmer Is NOT Certified By August 31, 2016?
+What If A Grower Is NOT Certified?

 If an individual is not certified and still wants to have Class E (Class 12) pesticides planted on their farm property, they must do one of the following: